 Menelik then set his sights on modernisation.
 He abandoned the Shoan capital of Ankober and soon founded the new capital, Addis Ababa.
 During his reign, electricity and telephones were introduced; bridges, roads, schools and hospitals were built; and banks and industrial enterprises were established.

-Menelik died a natural death in 1913.
+Menelik died of natural causes in 1913.
 Iyasu, his raffish young grandson and nominated heir, proved to be very much a product of the 20th century.
-Continuing with Menelik’s reforms, he also showed a ‘modern’ secularist, nonsectarian attitude.
+Continuing with Menelik's reforms, he also showed a 'modern' secularist, nonsectarian attitude.

 The young prince built mosques as well as churches, took several Muslim as well as Christian wives, and supported the empire's peripheral populations, which had for years suffered at the oppressive hands of Amharic settlers and governors.